dhis2/notes/decisions/2020/11/11-frontend-initiatives.md

     for the project about what work is done, etc.

--   There is a question of visibility of issues in JIRA since a user account is required, how to we reach externals developers, make it searchable, etc.?
+-   There is a question of visibility of issues in JIRA since a user account is required, how do we reach externals developers, make it searchable, etc.?

 ### Migrating d2-ui components